 Configured-logger-file-set-rotation

-Update the rotation configuration used by a ConfiguredLogger file sink.
-This helper changes runtime file rotation behavior without rebuilding the logger.
+Update the rotation policy used by a ConfiguredLogger file sink.

 Interface

-self : ConfiguredLogger- Config-driven runtime logger whose rotation policy should change.rotation : FileRotation?- New rotation config, orNoneto disable rotation.
+self : ConfiguredLogger- Config-driven runtime logger whose file rotation policy should change.rotation : FileRotation?- New runtime rotation policy.

 output